Hrithik06/react/inception/InceptionNotes.md

 ## What is Emmet?

-Emmet is a plug-in for text editors that allow to type shortcuts which are expanded intu full piece of code.
+Emmet is a plug-in for text editors that allow to type shortcuts which are expanded into full piece of code.
   For Example:
   ```html
   div>h1